czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 ## **12. Grow your followers**

-After running your page for some time it might be in your interest to increase your reach and grow your followers.
+After running your page for some time.
+It might be in your interest to increase your reach and grow your followers.

 To do this:

 * Add a follow icon on your blog so readers can easily find you on LinkedIn
 * Invite connections to like your LinkedIn page
 * If you're a company with employees, tell people in your company about important posts
 * Promote your company's Linked In page using emails newsletters and blog posts
 * Use sponsored content, Text Ads and Sponsored InMail to boost content
-* A/B test your posts to see which is most effective and create similar posts

-  ## **13. Keep track of your analytics**

-  Once your page is up and running and you've promoted it.
+* A/B test your posts to see which is most effective and create similar posts **13.
+Keep track of your analytics** Once your page is up and running and you've promoted it.
 You need to check your Linked In analytics to see how well your content is doing.
 Keep note of any posts that have done particularly well and create more of those posts.

   ## **Conclusion**